ContainerSolutions/externalsecret-operator/docs/backends/akv.md

 ## Azure Key Vault secrets

-#### Prerequisites
+### Prerequisites

 You need to have a Key Vault instance with a secret and an application registered in your Azure Active directory with Read access to the Vault's secrets.

 The following script creates everything needed for sample purposes.
 It assumes you have Azure ClI installed and it is already authenticated.
-For more information about Azure CLI refer to Azure CLI's [documentation](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+For more information about Azure CLI refer to the Azure CLI's [documentation page](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 ```bash
 # The tennatId will be needed to get the secrets